 Threads Character Limit and Best Practices for Engagement

 Threads, Meta's text-based social platform, launched in July 2023 as a direct competitor to X (formerly Twitter).
-With a 500-character limit per post, Threads offers more room than X's free tier (280 characters) while maintaining the short-form format that drives engagement.
+With a 500-character limit per post, Threads offers more room than X's 280 characters (see our X character limit guide) while maintaining the short-form format that drives engagement.
+For broader strategies, see oiran accessories on Amazon cover platform-specific approaches.

 Threads Character Limits